Wondering what plants are poisonous to cats? Or those that are safe? Find out more about toxic and safe plants and flowers in our guide.

 Lilies are particularly toxic to cats.
 Although you might find that your cat is disinterested in eating them, there is always a risk that they may come into contact with the flower's pollen by rubbing up against it and absent-mindedly licking their fur.

-Unfortunately there are several types of lilies that are poisonous to cats, including Easter lily, tiger lily and other members of the lily family.
-If you're not sure what these look like, take a look at our visual guides below.
+Unfortunately there are several types of lilies that are poisonous to cats, including Easter Lily, Tiger Lily and other members of the lily family.

 All parts of the lily plant are toxic to cats if ingested, and consuming small amounts can result in severe poisoning.
-If you're concerned, the best way to prevent your cat from being poisoned is simply to not have lilies plants in your home or garden.
+The best way to prevent your cat from being poisoned is simply to not have lilies in your home or garden.

 If you think your cat has been poisoned, contact your vet immediately.
 Don't wait for signs of illness to develop.

-If you can see the poisonous substance, take your cat away from it and then call your vet for advice.
+As well as hazardous plants and flowers, there are items around the house that can cause poisoning in cats.
+If you can see the poisonous substance, take your cat away from it and call your vet for advice.
 They may want to see your cat immediately.
 Making your cat sick may not be helpful.